• Skip to primary navigation

 3. Ensure that each candidate is prepared to uphold social-emotional learning standards.

-4. Ensure that each candidate’s preparation and performance, in the classroom and in-field experiences, are aligned with inTASC teacher or NELP building-level administrator standards.
+4. Ensure that each candidate’s preparation and performance, in both coursework and field experiences, are aligned with inTASC teacher or NELP building-level administrator standards.

 Structure and implementation